 Recommended resource: Independent Sector, CARES Act: How to Apply for Nonprofit Relief Funds

-For more on this topic, join our free webinar "Surviving Covid19: What should nonprofits do now?", Thursday, April 2nd, 11 AM, PDT.
-REGISTER HERE
+For more on this topic, check the recording of our "Surviving Covid19: What should nonprofits do now?", Thursday, April 2nd, 11 AM, PDT.

 Our suggestions above are based on our general experience in non-profit management and the public information we currently have.
 We don’t have specific information about your organization or operations.
 And, as you know, economic and financial situations are changing rapidly.
 As such, you should not rely solely on our suggestions and should act in your own best judgment.